-Mahakam river is the most important logistic route to transport people, goods and commodities between upstream and downstream area in East Kalimantan.
-Touring the city through Mahakam River with boat is an exciting experience to do.
-The tour takes 3 to 5 hours to visit attractive tourism spots around Samarinda and Kutai Kartanegara.
+Mahakam river is the most important body of water as an important logistic route to transport people, goods and commodities between upstream and downstream.
+Touring city through Mahakam River with boat is quite an exciting experience to try.
+The tour usually take around 3-5 hours and visiting attractive tourism spots around Samarinda and Kutai Kartanegara.

+Samarinda and

+Kutai Kartanegara,

+East Kalimantan

-Samarinda and Kutai Kartanegara, East Kalimantan Mahakam River Cruise
+Mahakam River Cruise